rwblokzijl/Msc-thesis-EuroToken/thesis.md

 however.
 EuroToken can derive its value from the euro if and only if the euro remains stable.
 EuroToken will effectively become an extension of the current euro, rather than a currency itself.
-While the euro is unlikely to negatively influence EuroToken, opposite influences also need to be addressed.
+While the euro is unlikely to negatively influence EuroToken, opposite influences need to be addressed.
 This is also why double-spending prevention is so important.
-If some method of unsanctioned money creation is possible the hyperinflation that would take EuroToken down could take the entire euro system with it.
+If some method of unsanctioned money creation is possible, the hyperinflation that would take EuroToken down could take the entire euro system with it.

 While preventing double spending is a technical problem, economic problems with the EuroToken system can also threaten the euro system as a whole.
 An example of this is the concept of deflationary currencies.
-While Bitcoin intentionally built in deflation in its currency and sells it as a feature, the ECB of intentionally maintain a steady inflation of the euro.
+While Bitcoin intentionally built-in deflation in its currency and sells it as a feature, the ECB of intentionally maintains a steady inflation of the euro.
 This is done for the express purpose of discouraging people from storing their funds as euros, thereby encouraging money to be invested in relevant ventures.
 Any form of deflation would make the euro an investment.
 This would lead people to passively